Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Marked Independence Tests

 Inspecting Fig.\ \ref{fig:univariate_problem}, we could apply tests in order from left to right (dependence, homogeneity, weak regime), executing the next one whenever the previous one is positive.
 But since all inhomogeneous results are dependent, we could also test for homogeneity (as will be explained in §\ref{sec:testing_homogeneity}) first, and depending on the outcome test either (global) dependence or weak regimes afterwards.
 In the oracle-case this does not change the outcome, but in the finite sample case it may (see points (a) and (b) in the introduction to the univariate problem above).

-Applying an underlying score $\hat{d}$ (and associated independence-test) designed for IID data to a non-IID sample does \emph{not} affect FPR-control: Inhomogeneity of $d$-values implies they are non-zero somewhere, thus true negatives (the null) are independent \emph{and homogeneous}\footnote{This is slightly oversimplified: Different models satisfying the null hypothesis need not produce the same variance of $\hat{d}$.
+Applying an underlying score $\hat{d}$ (and associated independence-test) designed for IID data to a non-IID sample and evaluating it as a CIT does \emph{not} affect FPR-control: Inhomogeneity of $d$-values implies they are non-zero somewhere, thus true negatives (the null) are independent \emph{and homogeneous}\footnote{This is slightly oversimplified: Different models satisfying the null hypothesis need not produce the same variance of $\hat{d}$.
 For practical considerations focusing on expectations is not a substantial restriction.} (see also Fig.\ \ref{fig:univariate_problem}).
 Thus type I errors remain controlled.
 Concerning type II errors (statistical power) however, an estimator which is well-suited for rejecting IID alternatives, may no longer perform well on heterogeneous alternatives.
-Optimality in this case depends on the composition (rate of IID-alternatives vs.\ rate of non-IID alternatives and their form) of the model-prior; so there is typically no uniformly best estimator, rather we should seek to understand the inductive biases of different approaches.
+Finite sample performance in this case depends on the composition (rate of IID-alternatives vs.\ rate of non-IID alternatives and their form) of the model-prior; so there is typically no uniformly best estimator, rather we should seek to understand the inductive biases of different approaches.

 We restrict our discussion of this power-optimization to the comparison of the two possible orders of independence- and homogeneity-test.
 We expect the following: Applying the independence test first ensures optimal power on IID data and will perform well if the typical alternative encountered is close to IID.
 Applying the homogeneity-test first avoids type II errors on certain types of inhomogeneous data.
 A simple example for a problem where IID-approaches may have low power for the case of correlation-based independence-testing is the case of two regimes with similar size and similar correlation but of different sign (which is also given as a motivating example in \citep[2.D]{Saggioro2020}).